- Professor: Allen Downey, email@example.com,

 class time); the load should be spread evenly across the semester.

-quizzes, homeworks, the project, and an additional factor that
+exam scores, quizzes, homeworks, and an additional factor that

-progress and effort, and your contribution to the educational goals of
+your progress and effort, and your contribution to the educational

 weekly homeworks that are meant to give you an opportunity to apply

 and practice the material we cover in class.
 Homeworks are graded